-At other FIS competitions

-- any FIS licensed judge
+At other FIS competitions - any FIS licensed judge

-The Head Judge will be appointed by FIS or authorised groups.

-An alternate for the Head Judge and for a member of the judges' panel should be named and available if for any reason an individual is unable to perform the required duties.

-4001.1.6 The Rights and Duties of the Head Judge

-4001.1.6.1 The Head Judge is a member of the Jury.
+- 4001.1.4 The Head Judge will be appointed by FIS or authorised groups. - 4001.1.5 An alternate for the Head Judge and for a member of the judges' panel should be named and available if for any reason an individual is unable to perform the required duties. - 4001.1.6 The Rights and Duties of the Head Judge - 4001.1.6.1 The Head Judge is a member of the Jury.

-- The Head Judge is preferably a non-judging member of the judging panel, responsible for checking the accuracy of the judges' decisions, checking the scoring results with the Chief of Scoring and policing the judges' stand. - 4001.1.6.3 The Head Judge may act as a substitute judge. - The Head Judge shall ensure that all arrangements for transportation, accommodation and expenses are organised for each judge.
+- 4001.1.6.2 The Head Judge is preferably a non-judging member of the judging panel, responsible for checking the accuracy of the judges' decisions, checking the scoring results with the Chief of Scoring and policing the judges' stand. - 4001.1.6.3 The Head Judge may act as a substitute judge. - 4001.1.6.4 The Head Judge shall ensure that all arrangements for transportation, accommodation and expenses are organised for each judge.
 The responsibility for all communications, scheduling, timetables, materials, clinics, attendance, sundry preparations and any detail concerning the judges rests with the Head Judge.
-Thus, the Head Judge shall accept all responsibility for any irregularity in the service provided by the judges to the competition. - The Head Judge shall schedule a post competition review meeting within one hour of the completion of the competition.
-The timing and location to be announced at the Team Captains' Meeting.
+Thus, the Head Judge shall accept all responsibility for any irregularity in the service provided by the judges to the competition.